DSB011/ETL-Project/README.md

 Thus the project to combine Rooftop Drinking Water Tank Inspection Results &amp; Zip code demographic statistic was born.

 ## Transform: what data cleaning or transformation was required.
+### We selected the relevant columns and re-named them.
+We looked for any null values and we used the columns where we could get the primary key.

 Zip Code Demographics
 import csv